cern-eos/eos/doc/quickstart/uboxed.rst

 Connect to your services
 ++++++++++++++++++++++++

-Open https://localhost in a local browser or connect to your docker host machine with a remote browser.
-You will land on the Uboxed main page which directs you to documentation and how to try the individual services.
+Open https://localhost in a local browser or connect to your docker host machine with with a remote browser and HTTPS.
+You will land on the **Uboxed** main page which directs you to documentation and how to try the individual services running in your container setup.

 Stop Services